knached99/backend_coding_challenge/README.md

 <b>(DELETE)</b> admin/user/{id}/delete --> DELETE request which deletes an individual employee

+<h2>Default Login credentials</h2>
+When you go to <a href="localhost:8000/admin/login">Login</a>, default login credentials are..

+Email: admin@admin.com
+Password: password

 <b>Explanation on what was completed vs what was planned</b>

 <b>Completed</b>